Some posts contain compensated links. Please read this disclaimer for more info.

 Bulgaria Weekend Breaks: Small Towns Packed With Fun

 Bulgaria, with its healthy blend of small, misty mountain towns and long stretches of golden sand Black Sea beaches, is the perfect country for a short weekend (or extended weekend) road trip.
 Below, we feature the top destinations for fun-filled Bulgaria weekend breaks.

 You will be enthralled by the country’s ability to captivate visitors with its jaw-dropping nature, wicked history, out of control nightlife, and subtle yet booming art scene.

-Check out limestone cave bars or spend your time soaking in the sun at a beautiful Black Sea resort.
+Check out limestone cave bars or spend your time soaking in the sun at a beautiful Black Sea resort or dipping below the sea’s surface on a dive excursion.
 Ride along streams high up along far-out mountain passes and tour centuries-old monasteries.
 You can do it all in this country.
 There are enough Bulgaria attractions to create amazing itineraries for Bulgaria weekend breaks!

 Bulgaria is a country in Eastern Europe bordering five other Balkan countries.
 Turkey to the southeast, Greece in the south, Macedonia and Serbia to the west, and Romania is its great northern neighbor.
 It is one of the most mountainous countries of the Balkans, and it has one of the best coastlines along the Black Sea.